orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/Pattern1_controlFreak.md

 that everyone will love.
 They will remember their love for me.
 And I'll be faster than all others.
 And I will find the best prices too.
 And..
 Ahh..
 Yes!
 I love you control, you complete me!"

-> Home assignment: Think back.
+> Homework: Think back.
 In which areas of your life do you desire control the most?
 > Do you feel optimistic about achieving control here?
 Is this sensation of control real?

 ## The Router is a NavigationControlFreak

 Your app is you.
 You Christmas shopping.
 The trip is *not* the end goal.
 The trip is a means to an end.

-If your app is small, controlling navigation might not need to be controlled.
+If your app is small, controlling navigation *might* be unnecessary.
 Your app only has a few simple links.
 All in the same store.
 No external content, no co-gifter agendas to consider.

-However, most apps grow and are given responsibility for more and more.
+However, most apps grow and are given more responsibility.
 Your particular app has tons of things on its mind.
-Your app has a legacy, it has baggage.
+And your app has a legacy, it has baggage.
+That you made last month.
 It gets content from many different sources.
 It needs to go many different places, within shops and between them.
-It is not clear where it needs to go at different times, you might need to evaluate the products in store, there and then, you might benefit from considering traffic jams, all *before* you can decide where to go next.
+At times, it is not even given where it needs to go: it might need to evaluate the products in store, there and then; and it might benefit from considering traffic jams.
-You don't *want* to focus on navigation control, but you know you *must*.
+You don't *want* to focus on navigation control, you *must*.
-In the back of your mind lurks your favorite mittens, and they command you to implement navigation control.
+Because in the back of your mind lurks the ghosts of your favorite mittens.

 So, you make a Router.
-All navigation requests shall go via this Router.
-ALL.
+ALL navigation requests SHALL go via this Router.
-The Router is responsible and *controls* all navigation.
+The Router is responsible and with it you can *control* the navigation.

-Therefore, first, the Router must *take control* of all navigation.
+First, the Router must *take control* of all navigation.
 The Router must intercept and take control of the navigation within the app.
 It must highjack all peripheral navigation events and calls.

-Second, the Router implements its controls for *leaving* anyplace.
+Second, the Router implements its controls for *leaving* places.
  * Have you any data with you that you need to store before you leave?
    Did you temporary put any mittens on the floor?
 If so, pick them up, store it, take them with you, keep them.
-   Check.
  * Do you need to ask your user for permission to leave, are you really sure you want to leave?
    If so, ask.
-Check.

-Third, the Router implements its controls for *going to* anyplace.
+Third, the Router implements its controls for *going to* places.
  * Where do you want to go?
 Are there any other places closer by, that you can get to faster with the same result?
  * How's traffic?
 Should I avoid any congested routes?
 Are there shortcuts I can use?
  * Is it safe to go there?
 Is a bad advertisment trying to lure you to a store in an unsafe neighborhood?
  * Is it a good time to be creative?
 Can I do something creative with this next tour to give my user a little gift?

-> Work on
+> Homework: Think hard.
+What personal issues is informing your architectural choices?
+> And how do you feel about that?
+Which personal issues do you think your code might benefit from?
+> Do you have some extra-ordinary socio-emtional coping mechanisms that you can employ in your code
+> to give you that creative edge?

 ## References
  * [Anti-pattern: OCD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder)
  * [Anti-pattern: Fugue state](https://en.wikipedia.org/wiki/Fugue_state)